 We’ve got some great summary guides just here for you, but if you’d like a more detailed guide, we’ve got a great one for you later in the article.

-How to turn your iPhone into a mobile hotspot
+How to create an iPhone mobile hotspot

 To set up your phone as a personal hotspot in short, you’ll need to go into your settings.
 On an Apple device, you’ll need to go into “Personal Hotspot”, and set it to on.
 The page will say what your device name is and what the password you’ll need to enter is.